koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 : You keep wanting to focus on the “quantum mechanics” of loss-as-chisel.
 I agree that, in principle, if we really knew what we were doing—if we deeply understood SGD dynamics—we could skillfully ensure the network generalizes in the desired way (e.g. makes diamonds).
 You criticize the “skulls” visible on the “robust grader” research paths, while seemingly ignoring the skulls dotting the “just understand SGD” paths.

 **Alex**
 : I, at the least, agree that we aren’t going to get a precise theory like “If you initialize _this_ architecture and scale of foundation model on _this_ kind of corpus via self-supervised learning, it will contain a diamond concept with high probability; if you finetune on _this_ kind of task, it will hook up its primary decision-influences to the diamond-abstraction; …”.
-That seems quite possible to understand given enough time, but I doubt we’ll have that much time before the rubber hits the road.
+That seems possible to understand given enough time, but I doubt we’ll have that much time before the rubber hits the road.

-: However, I’d be more sympathetic to this concern if there wasn’t a bunch of low-hanging fruit to be had from simply realizing that loss-as-chisel _exists_, and then trying to analyze the dynamics anyways.
+: However, I’d be more sympathetic to this concern if there wasn’t a bunch of easy progress to be had from simply realizing that loss-as-chisel _exists_, and then trying to analyze the dynamics anyways.
 (See basically everything I’ve written since this spring.
 Most of my insights have been enabled by my unusually strong desire to think mechanistically and precisely about what _actually happens_ during a learning process.)

 : One thing which would make me more pessimistic about the “understand how loss chisels cognition into agents” project is if I don’t, within about a year’s time, have empirically verified loss-as-chisel insights which wouldn’t have happened without that frame.
 But even if so, everything we're doing will still be governed by loss-as-chisel.
 [We can't ignore it and make it go away](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#33QLQScBqFHfJyfLA).